Accessibility Development Page

 Greeters and members of the congregation are glad to assist if you would like help arranging seating or finding a comfortable setup.

 The bimah itself is not wheelchair accessible.
-During regular services, Torah is read from a Torah table located on the main floor, allowing participation without needing to go up onto the bimah.
+During regular services, Torah is read from a Torah table located on the main floor, allowing full participation without needing to go up onto the bimah.

 Sensory & Neurodivergent Accessibility